 A phone call or email is an acceptable form of touching base with your business connections, but it can be quickly forgotten amid the dozens of other business calls and emails that we all receive throughout our day.

-An easy and inexpensive way to remain in contact with your business connections is to keep a current list and send a small gift basket or sample selection of products to those that are essential to your business life.
+An easy and inexpensive way to remain in contact with your professional connections is to keep a current list and send a small gift basket or sample selection of products to those that are essential to your business life.
 It needn’t be done often, a quarterly acknowledgment for those that you interact with more frequently and something once or twice a year for others is certainly appropriate.
 The inclusion of a short handwritten note is nice, but not necessary.

 Staying in touch with others is a part of life, and it’s a part of business, too.